How The Hell Does Nedbank Sell Someone’s House For R10? - Nigeria Today

 And, to help those thousands of homeowners who share similar stories with Mashabe, the Lungelo Letho Human Rights Foundation (LLHRF) was set up to help people “facing unlawful or irregular evictions, to hear testimony from several township residents whose homes were sold behind their backs by the lending banks”.

-I think it’s times the banks took some responsiblity.
+I think it’s time the banks took some responsibility.

 [source:groundup]